madison-vincent-WTA/DemoAppiumFramework/README.md

 2. Open the simulator/emulator in both locations.
 They must be open for Appium to recognize them.
 If a physical device is plugged in it will likely use that, but the global properties file may still need to be updated to include the right device name and id
 3. Ensure the Appium server is running
 4. You should now be able to run tests.
 It should default to running using TestNG.
+   a.
+You can run tests by right clicking the class and selecting "Run" or by right clicking the "testng.xml" file and clicking "run".
+The testng file will executes all tests as detailed within the file.
+This is the best way to execute your entire suite of tests as well as particular groups, packages, classes etc.
-5. Test output will appear in the IDE as well as the Appium Server logs.
+6. Test output will appear in the IDE as well as the Appium Server logs.

 ### Test Reports